chrisbao/MSFin/README.md

 6. Check the queue/table.

-   - The publsihqueue & publish table is created under the queues/tables.
+   - The publish queue & publish table is created under the queues/tables.

       ![](Images/queueandtable.png)

    - Check the data in the queue.

-      If there is one item in queue, then there is one source point that needs to be proceeded.
+      If there is one item in the queue, then there is one source point that needs to be proceeded.

    - Check the data in the table.